 Default settings

 The port settings must contain as many default settings as possible and must be as strict as possible.
-This also includes disabling options that are not applicable (e.g. disabling irrelevant options: in case of a HTTP driver, we should not be able to select type of port as "Serial").
+This also includes disabling options that are not applicable (e.g. disabling irrelevant options: in case of an HTTP connector, users should not be able to select type of port as "Serial").

-In drivers of type HTTP, the default bus address "bypassProxy" must be used.
+In connectors of type HTTP, the default bus address "bypassProxy" must be used.

 Recommended port support per type: